 The Mustang trek is not particularly difficult, the highest point reached being only 3,800 meters, but the conditions at times can be arduous.
 Mustang is cold in winter and is always windy and dusty through the year.
 Winter treks are best avoided due to harsh weather.

 There are few accommodation facilities available above Kagbeni, so groups must be fully self-sufficient, especially in fuel.
 While porters are available in Jomsom it is preferable to use mules to carry the loads up to Mustang.
 These pack animals are available locally and are more economical, and certainly more environmentally friendly than porters.

 Mustang trek requires a minimum of 9 days, starting and ending in Kagbeni.
 This allows the trek to be completed within the 10-day period that the permit allows.
 The route generally follows the Kali Gandaki valley but, occasionally climbs high above the valley walls.

 The settlements are scattered and there is little sign of cultivation between villages.
-In Mustang, little grows without irrigation, thus the region resembles a desert albeit mountainous, nuclear settlements in fertile areas.
+In Mustang, little grows without irrigation, thus the region resembles a desert although it is mountainous and there are nuclear settlements in the more fertile areas.

-Lo Manthang, the old capital, is reached in four days and at least one extra day should be spent here to catch the sights and sound of this unique walled settlement.
+Lo Manthang, the old capital, is reached in four days and at least one extra day should be spent here to soak in the sights and sounds of this unique walled settlement.
 Ponies are available for hire if you so desire.
-The return trip can either follow the same route while entering or, as an alternative route, the eastern bank of the Kali Gandaki may be followed.
+The return trip can either follow the same route as the one you took to enter or take an alternative route along the eastern bank of the Kali Gandaki.